$24.00 – $29.00 inc. GST

 – Add your item to the cart, select ‘view cart’ and checkout.

-– If also booking into a Goodog class, please purchase the class and book separately (two transactions) as the shipping can be affected.
+– If also booking into a Goodog class, please purchase the class and paperback separately (two transactions) as the shipping can be affected.

 – Payment options: VISA, Mastercard, PayPal or Bank Transfer.